WoltLab/docs.woltlab.com/docs/migration_wsc-30_templates.md

 ## Comment-System Overhaul

-{% include callout.html content="Unfortunately, there has been a breaking change related to the creation of comments.
-You need to apply the changes below before being able to create new comments." type="danger" %}
+!!! danger "Unfortunately, there has been a breaking change related to the creation of comments.
+You need to apply the changes below before being able to create new comments."

 ### Adding Comments